teemow/Blog/source/_posts/2004-03-21-risk-assessment.markdown

 Risk is said to come from the Arabic word risq ('anything that has been given to you (by God) and from which you draw profit') or the Latin word risicum (originally referring to challenges to seafarers, potentially with a negative outcome).
 The concept of risk brought foreward in the book talks about  something that has an uncertain outcome possibly improving or worsening one's position.
 It has a probability, can be good or bad (ex credit risk, which can only be bad) and involves something changing.
 The question is how to assess this.

-&lt;!-- more --&gt;

-&lt;b&gt;Risk mapping&lt;/b&gt; is one potential solution, being an aid to increase the knowledge of risk exposure within the organisation.
+**Risk mapping** is one potential solution, being an aid to increase the knowledge of risk exposure within the organisation.
 It is both an idea and a technique.
 Different risks to look at might be foreign exchange or interest rate risk and actually other internal audits, aimed at potentially suggesting improvements.
 There are three steps in this:

 1. find involved risk categories
 2. estimate size and degree of exposure